stoyan-stoyanov/llmflows/README.md

 ## Features

-### LLM Integration
-- Utilize LLMs such as OpenAI's GPT-3 for generating natural language text.
-- Configure LLM classes with specific models, settings, and parameters.
-- Use the `generate()` method to generate text based on prompts.

-### Prompt Templates
-- Create dynamic prompts using Prompt Templates.
-- Define variables within the prompts that can be filled in later.
-- Generate prompt strings by providing the required variables.

-### Flows and FlowSteps
-- Structure your LLM applications using Flows and FlowSteps.
-- Create a directed acyclic graph (DAG) of flow steps to define the order of execution.
-- Connect flow steps to pass outputs as inputs to subsequent steps.
-- Execute the flow using the `start()` method to perform the defined steps.

-### VectorStore Integration
-- Leverage vector databases with the VectorStoreFlowStep for efficient storage and retrieval of vector embeddings.
-- Connect to vector databases such as Pinecone for scalable storage and querying of vectors.

-### FunctionalFlowStep
-- Incorporate custom string manipulation functions into flows.
-- Apply functions to manipulate text without relying on LLM calls.

-### FunctionalCallback
-- Execute callback functions at different stages within a flow step for enhanced customization and integration capabilities.
-- Utilize callbacks for logging, tracing, or other custom requirements.

-## Features

-### LLMs
+### **LLMs**
 - Utilize LLMs such as OpenAI's ChatGPT to generate natural language text.
 - Configure LLM classes easily, choosing specific models, parameters, and settings.
 - Benefit from automatic retries when model calls fail, ensuring reliable LLM interactions.

-### Prompt Templates
+### **Prompt Templates**
 - Create dynamic prompts using Prompt Templates, providing flexible and customizable text generation.
 - Define variables within prompts to generate prompt strings tailored to specific inputs.

-### Flows and FlowSteps
+### **Flows and FlowSteps**
 - Structure LLM applications using Flows and FlowSteps, providing a clear and organized framework for executing LLM interactions.
 - Connect flow steps to pass outputs as inputs, facilitating seamless data flow and maintaining a transparent LLM pipeline.
 - Leverage Async Flows to run LLMs in parallel when all their inputs are available, optimizing performance and efficiency.
 - Incorporate custom string manipulation functions directly into flows, allowing specialized text transformations without relying solely on LLM calls.

-### VectorStore Integration
+### **VectorStore Integration**
 - Integrate with vector databases like Pinecone using the VectorStoreFlowStep, empowering efficient and scalable storage and retrieval of vector embeddings.
 - Leverage vector databases for seamless storage and querying of vectors, enabling straightforward integration with LLM-powered applications.

-### Callbacks
+### **Callbacks**
 - Execute callback functions at different stages within flow steps, enabling enhanced customization, logging, tracing, or other specific integrations.
 - Utilize callbacks to comprehensively control and monitor LLM-powered apps, ensuring clear visibility into the execution process.

 ## FAQ